Help & FAQs

 When does Eagle View Filing Solutions transmit my forms to the IRS/SSA?

 We start e-filing with the IRS/SSA as soon as the IRS opens the FIRE (File Information Returns Electronically) site, which occurs in mid to late January.
 This is the earliest the IRS will accept forms.
-We will file daily (possibly multiple times per day during busy days) through the first week of April, 2021.
+We will file daily (possibly multiple times per day during busy days) through the first week of April, 2024.
 To accommodate filings submitted after the first week of April deadline, we continue to process orders weekly every Wednesday morning through the end of the year.

-We do, however, guarantee that all 1099, 1098, and W-2 forms submitted on or before 12 p.m. (noon) ET on Thursday, January 31, 2020 will be postmarked and e-filed by the January 31 deadline.
+We do, however, guarantee that all 1099, 1098, and W-2 forms submitted on or before 12 p.m. (noon) ET on Wednesday, January 31, 2024 will be postmarked and e-filed by the January 31 deadline.

-All ACA forms filed by 12 p.m. (noon) ET on Thursday, March 31, 2020 are guaranteed to be postmarked and e-filed by the March 31 deadline.
+All ACA forms filed by 12 p.m. (noon) ET on Monday, April 1st are guaranteed to be postmarked and e-filed by the April 1st deadline.

-All other 1098 and 1099 forms must be filed on our site no later than 8:00PM EST (Eastern Standard Time) March 31, 2021 in order to guarantee e-filing to the IRS/SSA deadline of March 31, 2021 for the 2020 tax year.
+All other 1098 and 1099 forms must be filed on our site no later than 8:00PM EST (Eastern Standard Time) April 1, 2024, in order to guarantee e-filing to the IRS/SSA deadline of April 1, 2024 for the 2023 tax year.

-All 1042-S forms must be filed on our site no later than 8:00PM EST (Eastern Standard Time) March 15, 2021 in order to guarantee e-filing to the IRS to meet the deadline of March 15, 2021 for the 2020 Tax Year.
+All 1042-S forms must be filed on our site no later than 8:00PM EST (Eastern Standard Time) March 15, 2024 in order to guarantee e-filing to the IRS to meet the deadline of March 15, 2024 for the 2023 Tax Year.

-How often does Eagleview transmit forms to IRS/SSA?
+How often does Eagle View transmit forms to IRS/SSA?

 We e-file forms to the IRS/SSA on a daily basis.
 You can check the status of your forms by logging in to your account and reviewing the Season Summary on the Account Dashboard or going to the Filed Forms page.
 You will also receive an email when the IRS/SSA accepts your forms.